mr-waseemakram/MSharp.Docs/Tutorials/11/README.md

 }
 ```

 This is simple C# partial class, this class has the same name as our main entity has.
 Employee class has a method with the name of `GetWarnings()`, in this method we have written our business logic, we have checked state of *IDCard* and *Email* property and if they are empty, we have added a related warning and return them to the user.
-Now build **Domain** project again to see every this is working correctly.
+Now build **Domain** project again to see every thing is working correctly.

 ## Implementation: UI